AztecProtocol/docs-2/docs/pages/aztec-nr/framework-description/state-variables.md

                     - zcash-style
                     - plume-style
                     - project-tachyon-style
-        5. How to share the private data with people
+        5. How to share the private data with people (maybe link to private messaging doc)
             - Explain
         6. PrivateMutable
             - Initialisation dangers